lynxgav/COVID19-vaccination/README.md

 To save the fit done run:

 ```
-save(fit.rstan, file = "output/my_fit.rda")
+save(fit.rstan, file = "outputs/my_fit.rda")
 ```

 To export the parameters found in the fit into a *.csv* file run:

 ```
-write.csv(output, file = "output/my_parameters.csv", row.names = FALSE)
+write.csv(output, file = "outputs/my_parameters.csv", row.names = FALSE)
 ```
 After this line of code there are plotting utilities in the *R* script that allow for a quick analysis of the fitting.
-If desired, they can be skipped and the analysis can be done solely on *Mathematica*.
+If desired, they can be skipped and the analysis can be done solely in *Mathematica*.

 ### Mathematica

 To perform the analyses change the directories in the notebook ```XXXXXXX.nb``` such that *Mathematica* finds all necessary files and run the code sequentially from the start until the end.

-Depending on the number of parameter samples, complexity of the scenarios, etc the time of computation for the ```XXXXXXX.nb``` notebook is not clearly determined.
-Most computations run very fast, Re calculation can take up to few hours depending on the number samples used.
+Depending on the number of parameter samples, complexity of the scenarios, etc. the time of computation for the ```XXXXXXX.nb``` notebook is not clearly determined.
+Most computations run within a matter of seconds but Re calculation can take up to few hours depending on the number samples used.

-***Warning***  : The ```XXXXXXX.nb``` notebook is very RAM hungry and can cause *Mathematica* to crash.
+***Warning***  : The ```XXXXXXX.nb``` notebook is very RAM hungry on Windows and can cause *Mathematica* to crash.
 It is advised to store the results, clear the definitions and import the results to prevent this from happening.
 This is already implemented in the code.